ZackAttax/mocktail/README.md

 `Mocktail.get_pic_of/1` takes a cat's name and downloads pictures to /cat_pics

-**Instructions**
+# Instructions

-I use [asdf](https://asdf-vm.com/guide/getting-started.html) to manage my versions of Elixir and Erlang(among others) Install Erlang 25.2.1
+I use [asdf](https://asdf-vm.com/guide/getting-started.html) to manage my versions of Elixir and Erlang(among others)

+Install Erlang 25.2.1

 Install Elixir 1.14

 clone the repo from Github

-get an api key from https://thecatapi.com/#pricing and place it in the catapi repo run `mix deps.get`
+get an api key from https://thecatapi.com/#pricing

+run `mix deps.get`

 start the app with `API_KEY=(your api key here) iex -S mix`